-Changing the response time from instant to long-term should change the main driver of the monetary policy from expectations to the combination of expectations and retrospective analysis with the influence of the latter growing more with a longer time interval chosen.
+Changing the response time from instant to long-term should change the main driver of the monetary policy from expectations to the combination of expectations and retrospective analysis (ex ante vs. ex post) with the influence of the latter growing more with a longer time interval chosen.